RyanMcBrayer/AlgorithmDemos/README.md

 find the optimal packing to maximimize the value of items while being within the capacity constraint.

 # Bipartite Matching Problem (Network Flow)
+Given a graph that descibes the relationship between two sets A and B, find the value of the maximum matching and tell if the matching is perfect.